Customer Rate Cards

 2. Click the Effective Date to open rate details

-3. Click Export Rates (downloads Excel file)
+3. Click Export Rates (downloads an Excel file)

 Important: Standard export limits to 5 price breaks per category.
 Use Advanced Export Rates if you have more than 5 tiers.